 Title IX prohibits sex discrimination in all aspects of university activities and programs.
 This means that students and employees are entitled to an environment that is free from sex discrimination.
-Any individual, regardless of their gender or gender identity can be victims of sex discrimination and sex discrimination can occur between members of the same or opposite sex.
+Any individual, regardless of their gender or gender identity, can be a victim of sex discrimination and sex discrimination can occur between members of the same or opposite sex.